BigPeet/mtgo_utils/README.md

 * Parsing MTGO match game log files into human readable text.
     * The `file_parser` tool parses either a single Match\_GameLog\_\*.dat file or all of those files in a given directory.
     * The human readable content is either written to "stdout" or to a corresponding Match\_GameLog\_\*.log file.
-    * For more information, read the information provided by running `file_parser --help`.
+    * For more information, read the instructions provided by running `file_parser --help`.

 # Installation